boetiusj/hugo/roadmap.md

 7. Pages
     a.
 404: 2 columns
     b. filter pages with frontmatter (index: false)
+8. hugo-dev/index.html: how much of this is necessary?

 - - - - - - - - - - - - - - - - - - - - - - - -
 Round 1 (Feb 6, '23)